microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-proposed-process.md

   * Agree on the success criteria with the customer.
   * Identify potential data sources and determine the availability of these sources.
   * Define performance evaluation metrics on ground truth data
-* Conduct a Responsible AI assessment to ensure responsible development and deployment of the ML solution.
-See more [here](https://www.microsoft.com/en-us/ai/responsible-ai-resources?activetab=pivot1%3aprimaryr4).
+* Conduct a [Responsible AI assessment](responsible-ai.md) to ensure development and deployment of the ML solution in a responsible manner.
 * Conduct a feasibility study to assess whether the business problem is feasible to solve satisfactorily using ML with the available data.
 The objective of the feasibility study is to mitigate potential over-investment by ensuring sufficient evidence that ML is possible and would be the best solution.
 The study also provides initial indications of what the ML solution should look like.
 This ensures quality solutions supported by thorough consideration and evidence.
 Refer to [feasibility study](ml-feasibility-study.md).
 * Exploratory data analysis is performed and discussed with the team